 UK Mapping Festival 2018 – 2-7 Sept, ILEC Conference Centre, London

-This year’s SoC conference will be a unique collaboration between those who create, distribute, use and enjoy maps in all their forms.
-Organised jointly with BCS, it will involve professional bodies, learned societies, government agencies, commercial companies, educational bodies, interest groups and enthusiasts, working to put on a series of events during the week of 2nd – 7th September 2018.
+This year’s SoC conference was part of a unique collaboration between those who create, distribute, use and enjoy maps in all their forms.
+Organised jointly with BCS, AGI and BARSC, it involved professional bodies, learned societies, government agencies, commercial companies, educational bodies, interest groups and enthusiasts, who put on a series of events during the week of 2nd – 7th September 2018.

-The formal part of the programme will be in three parts:
+The formal part of the programme was in three parts:

 Tues 4th Sept – Conf 1: GeoSpatial theme run by AGI/GeoForum

 Wed 5th Sept – Conf 2: Mapping and Cartography theme run by BCS/SoC (see table below)

 Thu 6th Sept – Conf 3: Imagery theme run by BARSC/RSPSoC

 included a Geomob/social event, workshops and a hotOSM mapathon.

 Details of the event can still be viewed at the dedicated website: ukmf.org